ttoe-dj/ttoe-dj.github.io/_pages/clues.md

 {% endtabs %}

-## Description of gravity
+## Description

-How should spacetime be fundamentally described?
+How should gravity/spacetime be fundamentally described?

 {% tabs description %}